SaadNoor555/CLARA_tool_demo/README.md

    Settings -> Developer's Settings -> New GitHub App

 Make sure in ‘Repository Permissions’ section of the GitHub application, there is Read and Write access to ‘Actions’, ‘Webhooks’ and ‘Issues’.
-After saving the GitHub application, there will be an option to Generate a private access token (this token will enable permission for SPRINT to fetch and post data to a user’s Github repositories).
+After saving the GitHub application, there will be an option to Generate a private access token (this token will enable permission for CLARA to fetch and post data to a user’s Github repositories).
 Generate this token and then copy and paste app id, client id, and github private access token/private key to the .env file of the cloned code.